-Belinda Fu, MD ("theImprovDoc") is a Clinical Assistant Professor in the Department of Family Medicine at the University of Washington, Faculty at the Swedish Family Medicine First Hill Residency Program, and Founder of The Mayutica Institute, an educational training company.
+Belinda Fu, MD ("theImprovDoc") is a Clinical Assistant Professor in the Department of Family Medicine at the University of Washington, and Director of The Mayutica Institute, an educational training company.
 Dr. Fu is a professional actor, and a Theatresports™ ensemble member and improv instructor at Seattle’s Unexpected Productions.
 She received her BA at Stanford University, her MD from the University of California at San Francisco, and completed her residency, chief residency, and faculty development fellowship at the University of Washington.
 She co-organized the first Annual International Medical Improv Trainer Workshops, and established ImprovDoc.org, an educational resource about the use of improvisation in medicine.
 Belinda has been recognized for her outstanding keynote presentations, curricular development, workshops, and courses on innovative approaches to medical education, physician wellness, physician/patient communication, teambuilding, and medical improv.

-Belinda's unique career is featured in a spotlight article about meaningful jobs (Payscale.com).
+Belinda's unique career is highlighted in a spotlight article about meaningful jobs (Payscale.com).

 Cover photo courtesy of Justin Triemstra